carbynestack/cli-ng/README.md

 > tested for a specific use case.

 > **IMPORTANT**: The Carbyne Stack community has just started to implement this
 > CLI from scratch.
-As we are focusing on achieving feature parity as soon as
+We are focusing on achieving feature parity as soon as possible.
-> possible, the prior version of the CLI can be found [here](https://github.com/carbynestack/cli).
+> Meanwhile, please use the legacy version of the CLI, which can be found [here](https://github.com/carbynestack/cli).

 ## License